MinaChong/FantasyFormulaOne/README.md

 weekend races and engaging in a fun contest that spans the F1 season.
 Moreover, running any Fantasy league is a multi-faceted process and provides many opportunities for me to demonstrate my knowledge of software construction.

+## User Stories

+- As a user, I want to be able to create a new Fantasy team and add it to a list of teams
+- As a user, I want to be able to create a new list of teams and add it to a list of leagues
+- As a user, I want to be able to select a team and add a new driver to the team
+- As a user, I want to be able to select a team and remove a driver from the team
+- As a user, I want to be able to select a team and swap one driver on the team for another driver
+- As a user, I want to be able to select a team and view a list of drivers on that team
+- As a user, I want to be able to select a driver and change a given statistic, such as the number of points scored or number of wins